AMAZe: A Multi-Agent Zero-shot Index Advisor for Relational Databases: Introduction

 We conduct extensive experiments and recommend indexes for multiple popular datasets and workloads, including TPC-H, TPC-DS, DSB, and JOB.
-We observe that MAAdvisor's benefit-to-cost ratio outperforms all the heuristic-based baselines, which are also zero-shot, in 10 out of the 16 settings.
-In addition, MAAdvisor significantly outperforms the learning-based methods, which require intensive training.
-Compared with the few-shot prompt-based baseline, MAAdvisor also achieves better performance with lower inference time and no domain-specific data.
+We observe that AMAZe's benefit-to-cost ratio outperforms all the heuristic-based baselines, which are also zero-shot, in 10 out of the 16 settings, and matches the best of them in the remaining 6 settings.
+In addition, AMAZe significantly outperforms the learning-based methods which requires intensive training.
+Compared with the few-shots prompt-based baseline, AMAZe also achieves better performance with lower inference time without relying on domain-specific data.

-Our main contributions are as follows: \begin{itemize}[leftmargin=*] \item To the best of our knowledge, we are the first to propose MAAdvisor, a zero-shot index advisor using LLMs, achieving SOTA results with higher efficiency and zero-shot generalization. \item We propose a new workload representation paradigm that is suitable for LLMs to understand and analyze the index recommendation problem. \item We design a multi-agent framework to solve the index recommendation problem.
-The problem is decomposed into multiple sub-steps, which are much easier to solve by a cooperation of the global and local agents. \end{itemize}
+Our main contributions are as follows: \begin{itemize}[leftmargin=*] \item We propose AMAZe, which achieves SOTA results with higher efficiency and zero-shot generalization.
+To the best of our knowledge, AMAZe is the first LLM-based zero-shot index advisor. \item We propose a new workload representation paradigm that is suitable for LLMs to understand and analyze the index recommendation problem. \item We design a multi-agent framework to solve the index recommendation problem.
+The problem is decomposed into multiple sub-steps, which are much easier to solve by a cooperation of the high-level and low-level agents. \item Extensive experiments on various workloads demonstrate that AMAZe achieves superior performance with lower inference time compared to baseline methods.